Get,

 1. Haldi (Turmeric)

 Turmeric has anti-inflammatory activity, which might help in reducing gum swelling.
 Turmeric is also a good pain-relieving agent, which might aid in pain relief.
 You can use haldi or turmeric to take care of your gums.
-Make a paste using turmeric, salt and some mustard oil.
-You can apply this paste to teeth and gums to get rid of dental problems.4,5 However, if you feel any irritation after using it, you should immediately rinse it off.
+Make a paste using turmeric, salt, and some mustard oil.
+You can apply this paste to teeth and gums to get rid of dental problems5.
+However, if you feel any irritation after using it, you should immediately rinse it off.

 2. Kali Mirch (Black pepper)

 You can grind some black pepper to make powder and use this powder with mustard oil to make a paste.
-This paste can be used to massage the teeth and gums to steer clear of dental problems like swollen gums.5
+This paste can be used to massage the teeth and gums to steer clear of dental problems like swollen gums5

 3. Almonds